Macaroni & Cauliflower Soup

 With the back of a large wooden spoon or a potato masher, smash the cauliflower (still in the pot) to about the size of rice.

 Break the macaroni into 2 inch pieces and add to the soup.
-Cook uncovered 12 minutes.
-Turn off heat, add 1/2 cup parmesan cheese.
+Cook uncovered 10-12 minutes.
+Turn off heat, add 1/2 cup Parmesan cheese or the rind.
 Cover and let stand 15 minutes for flavors to blend.
+Remove the rind before serving.

 Salt and pepper to taste.